 Muncaster Castle, Cumbria

 Muncaster Castle is a place where the supernatural doesn’t just visit; it seems to have taken a permanent residence.
 Let’s start with Tom Fool, Muncaster’s own celebrity ghost.
-Tom, also known as Thomas Skelton, is more than just a spectral figure; he’s a man with a history of mischief and, let’s say, questionable decisions.
-He’s the kind of ghost who doesn’t just haunt a place; he owns it.
+Tom, also known as Thomas Skelton, is a man with a history of mischief and, let’s say, questionable decisions.
 Legend has it, he still roams the castle grounds, probably planning his next prank but he’s not the only ghost in town.
 Supposedly, the Tapestry Room is where the action is – if by action, you mean eerie cries and unexplained noises.

 Carlisle Castle, Cumbria

-Carlisle Castle in Cumbria is like that unassuming friend who, once you get to know them, has the most fascinating, if somewhat eerie, stories to tell.
-Firstly, there’s the tragic story of the “weeping lady,” said to be the ghost of Mary, Queen of Scots.
-She was held prisoner here in the 16th century, and it seems she liked the place so much, she decided to stick around.
+Carlisle Castle in Cumbria has witnessed several tragic stories during its existence, including the one of the popular “weeping lady,” said to be the ghost of Mary, Queen of Scots who was held prisoner here in the 16th century.
 Visitors have reported hearing soft sobs and seeing fleeting glimpses of a lady in a flowing gown.
-But Mary isn’t the only spectral inhabitant.

 Tutbury Castle, Staffordshire

-Tutbury Castle in Staffordshire is a standout member of the ‘haunted castles in England’ club – and let me tell you, it’s not for the faint of heart.
-This castle is like the seasoned actor of ghost stories: experienced, dramatic, and with a flair for the mysterious.
-The star of Tutbury’s spectral show is none other than Mary, Queen of Scots.
+Tutbury Castle in Staffordshire is a standout member of the ‘haunted castles in England’ club.
+The star of Tutbury’s spectral show is none other than the unfortunate Mary, Queen of Scots who passed a big chunk of her life in captivity and in different castles.
 She’s like the recurring guest star who’s appeared in several episodes (or, in this case, imprisonments).
-Mary was held captive here on multiple occasions, and it appears she’s still roaming around, perhaps miffed about her royal accommodations.

 Farleigh Castle, Somerset

-Tucked away in the idyllic English countryside, this semi-ruined fortress is like the underrated indie film of haunted castles in England– it’s got charm, history, and a few resident phantoms that could give those mainstream ghosts a run for their money.
+Tucked away in the idyllic English countryside, this semi-ruined fortress is like the underrated indie film of haunted castles in England.
 The castle’s most notable spectral resident is the ‘Lady in Green.’
 Unlike the usual grey or white ghostly attire, this lady opts for green, making her a bit of a fashion rebel in the spirit world.
-She’s said to wander the castle, particularly around the chapel, possibly pondering the medieval version of existential questions.
-Visitors have reported sightings and a feeling of being watched, which is either thrilling or utterly terrifying, depending on your stance on ghostly encounters.
+She’s said to occupy the area surrounding the chapel.

 Thornbury Castle, Bath